 Bottom Line on Quitting Smoking

 If you’ve quit smoking and are looking for affordable life insurance, it is possible.
 If you’ve quit for over a year, getting a preferred rating is a cinch with the carriers mentioned above.
-Please keep in mind that you still have to meet other underwriting guidelines and can’t have any high risk conditions.
+Please keep in mind that you still have to meet other underwriting guidelines and can’t have any high-risk conditions.
 If you’re seeking a preferred plus rating, you’re looking at least having quit for 1 year.

-Each company has a different system for rating applicants that are smokers or used to be smokers, which means you could receive drastically different premiums for the same coverage.
+Each company has a different system for rating applicants who are smokers or used to be smokers, which means you could receive drastically different premiums for the same coverage.
 Finding the best companies for your situation could mean thousands of dollars in your wallet.